pre-commit framework¶

 Before you can execute the hooks, the pre-commit framework must be installed:

-Before the pre-commit framework can be installed with Pipenv, the Microsoft Build Tools for C++ must be downloaded and executed so that the Desktop development with C++ can be selected and installed with the standard options.
+Before the pre-commit framework can be installed with uv, the Microsoft Build Tools for C++ must be downloaded and executed so that the Desktop development with C++ can be selected and installed with the standard options.

 Only then can the pre-commit framework be installed with:

-$ pipenv install pre-commit
+$ uv add pre-commit

 $ apt install pre-commit